jfreboud/neko/README.md

   <figcaption>Ground truth</figcaption>
 </figure>

+We can see that the generated curves are not the same as the ground truth.

+This may come from the structure of the encoder.
+The encoder is composed of `Convolutions` of small kernels.
+These kernels may capture patterns that arise at different timings inside the `seq` dimension.

+Hence, in the curves above, we can recognize similar elements between the ground truth seem and the generated curves.

+In order to better preserve the shape of the timeseries, we should rework the encoder with less moving parts.

+As a conclusion, the methodology put in place seems very interesting to give an idea of what the encoder is able to capture or not.

 ## Next Steps

+1. test a new architecture for the encoder
+   1. try to increase the filters of the `Convolutions`
+   2. modify the `avgpool`

-1. implement K means clustering
+2. implement K means clustering
    1. keep the split of the timeseries
    2. check if the different chunks of same patient are in the same cluster

-2. train a classifier of one clinical data:
+3. train a classifier of one clinical data:
    1. use the `diagnostic_class` given in `example_physionet.py`
    2. try to balance the number of patients for each class or use a weighted loss
    3. take the features' vector as input